neuvector/docs/user/pages/13.troubleshooting/01.troubleshooting/docs.md

 #### Turning on Debug mode for NeuVector Controllers
 For issues that require in-depth investigation, debug mode can be enabled for the controllers/allinones, which will log detailed information.
 This can increase the log file size by a large amount, so it is recommended to turn it off after collecting them.

-To turn on Debug mode using the REST API, please see the section below.
-After collecting the log files, please email to support@neuvector.com.

 #### Kubernetes, OpenShift and Other Orchestration Logs
 It can be helpful to inspect the logs from orchestration tools to see all deployment activity including pod creation timestamps and status, deployments, daemonsets and other management actions of the NeuVector containers performed by the orchestration tool.
-These can also be collected and sent to support@neuvector.com
 ```
 kubectl get events -n neuvector
 ```